 In Burkina Faso, Oxfam has helped more than 97,655 people through cash transfers in collaboration with its partners Alliance Technique d'Aide au Développement and Association pour la Gestion de l'Environnement et le Développement.
 Fatimata’s family has used the cash transfers to purchase food.

-Drivers of hunger: Impacts of COVID-19, Conflict, Climate Change
+South Sudan: COVID-19, Conflict, + Climate Change

 This year, as South Sudan celebrates 10 years of independence, the country is also experiencing one of the worst food crises in the world.
 Although the peace agreement is holding, escalating violence between armed groups has heightened insecurity and displaced 4.3 million South Sudanese.
 The conflict has disrupted livelihoods, particularly those who work in agriculture.